taustation-fan/taustation-fan.github.io/README.md

 to do things (so corresponds to an increased *Social* skill).

-The *Item Repair* courses from the *Engineering* module allows you to repair weapon and armor on your own, instead of having to pay for it.
+The *Item Repair* courses from the *Engineering* module allows you to repair weapons and armor on your own, instead of having to pay for it.

-The *Spaceship Operations* module contains *Navigation*, *Technology* and *Handling* To be able to purchase a ship (coming soon), you'll likely need (in that order): Navigation 1 and 2, Technology 1 and Handling 1.
+The *Spaceship Operations* module contains *Navigation*, *Technology* and *Handling* To be able to purchase a ship, you'll need (in that order): Navigation 1 and 2, Technology 1 and Handling 1.

 ## VIP Packs